course page main image

 Course structure

-The course will be taught over 10 days using a variety of teaching methods.
-This will be 1 day per week at university over a 3 month period.
+The course will be taught over 6 days using a variety of teaching methods, sessions will take place 1 day per week (usually Monday) via MS Teams.

 The equivalent of 10 days educationally led practice in own area of work.